-There is a lot of relaxed outdoor wining and dining in Nelson.
-Morrison Street Cafe is renowned for its award-winning baristas, and Hopgood’s, a true destination dining location, has gained a reputation as one of the best restaurants in all of New Zealand.
-Founders’ Brewery, located within the recreated historical ‘village’ Founders Park, provides its own organic ales.
-The Boat Shed, perched above the water at Nelson harbour, has been a local favourite for years.
-For organic produce the Saturday market at Montgomery Square is ideal and on Wednesday afternoon the Community Gardens sell fresh fruit and veggies at a more than reasonable price, especially for those who are willing to lend a hand in the gardens.
+There is a lot of relaxed outdoor wining and dining in Nelson City.
+Hopgood’s, a true destination dining location, has gained a reputation as one of the best restaurants in all of New Zealand and The Boat Shed, perched above the water at Nelson harbour, has also been a favourite for years.

 The beauty of the region, the flourishing art scene, the quality restaurants and the availability of good, healthy food, good schools and health care attract many people to the area to live, work and play.